Lloyd and Edith Havens Goodrich, Whitney Museum of American Art, Record of Works by Thomas Eakins

 Conditions Governing Access

-The collection is open for research but is stored in the American Art Department.
+The collection is open for research, and it is stored in the American Art Department.
+For access and general inquiries about this collection, please contact the American Art Department at amartinfo@philamuseum.org.

 Conditions Governing Use